SumoLogic/sumologic-documentation/docs/dashboards/dashboard-optimization.md

 * Fields
 * Timeslice

-There is no restriction on the operators after the first group by.
-For example, you can add lookup after the first group by function, but not before.
+There are no restrictions on the operators after the first group by.
+For example, you can add the `lookup` operator after the first group by function, but not before.